jennyreddish/seshat/docs/source/team.rst

 **Who am I?**

-- Research Software Engineer at the Alan Turing Institute.
+- Research Software Engineer at the Alan Turing Institute
-- Working on the Seshat project from November 2023 until March 2025.
+- Working on the Seshat project from November 2023 until March 2025

 **What can I help with?**